Cold Trap Terpene Collector

 terpTRAP: The Leading Cold Trap Terpene Recovery System

 extraktLAB’s terpTRAP has innovated terpene recovery to the highest possible efficiency.
 This cold trap system contains a four gallon standard collection pot, 21.64 square feet of heat exchange area and can be scaled up to handle a staggering 10 ton per day processing throughput depending on biomass moisture content.
-These capabilities are far higher than other cold trap systems developed by competing extraction companies in the hemp industry.
+These capabilities are far higher than other cold trap systems developed by competing extraction companies in the hemp and cannabis extraction industry.

 How a Short Path Cold Trap Works

-When the extraktLAB extraction method is used, decarboxylation of the hemp biomass using vacuum ovens is performed before CO2 extraction.
+When the extraktLAB extraction method is used, decarboxylation of the biomass using vacuum ovens is performed before CO2 extraction.
 Not only is this a critical way to increase the efficiency of an extraction process, but it is also the key time to capture terpenes via fractional vacuum distillation.
 Terpenes are a very volatile compound in the hemp plant, meaning the temperature needed to evaporate them into vapor is relatively low.
 Because the decarboxylation process involves the use of heat and vacuum pressure, that evaporation point is low enough that valuable terpenes will be removed from the biomass.
 This is where the cold trap comes into play.
 As the terpenes evaporate from the biomass, the cold trap’s chilled collection vessel will capture the evaporated terpenes as they condense to liquid into a four gallon, food grade collection pot.
 These terpenes are pure, high quality, and free of any chlorophylls, waxes or other unwanted plant materials that can result from terpene collection during the extraction process.
 These are the best terpenes available for products formulation.

 Other Terpene Related Publications